ETOgaosion/12306/doc/getstart/INSTALL_win.md

 python main.py
 ```

-You should refresh data every day by:
+You should refresh data every 10 days by:

 ```bash
 python refresh_data.py